Journey Through China

-Journey Through China (Voyage en Chine) is a 2015 French drama film directed by Zoltan Mayer.
-For her starring role, Yolande Moreau was nominated for Best Actress at the 6th Magritte Awards.
+Journey Through China (Voyage en Chine) is a 2015 French drama film directed by Zoltan Mayer, his first feature film that was said to be "thoughtful and well-lensed".

+For her Journey Through China starring role, Belgian actress Yolande Moreau was nominated for Best Actress at the 6th Magritte Awards.

 Plot

 Liliane goes in China for the first time in her life to repatriate the body of her son, who died in an accident.
 Immersed in this culture so long ago, this trip marked by mourning becomes a journey of initiation.